The technical problem behind Sociail is not "add AI to chat."

 Open communication infrastructure matters because collaboration should not be locked into a closed silo from the beginning.
 Matrix gives us a foundation for rooms, identity, messaging, federation potential, and secure communication patterns.

-An agent may summarize, challenge, draft, organize, inspect, or prepare a bounded next step.
-The important part is that the agent's role is visible to the room.
+An AI participant may summarize, challenge, draft, organize, inspect, or prepare a bounded next step.
+The important part is that the participant's role is visible to the room and limited by the work in front of it.

 This keeps the AI from becoming a vague black box.